hydro-informatics/hydro-informatics.github.io/get-started/install-openfoam.md

 ### SALOME <a name="salome"></a>

-Similar as for *TELEMAC*, the *SALOME* platform represents a powerful toolkit for generating computational meshes for *OpenFOPAM*.
+Similar to *TELEMAC*, the *SALOME* platform represents a powerful toolkit for generating computational meshes for *OpenFOAM*.
 Download *SALOME* from [salome-platform.org](https://www.salome-platform.org/downloads/current-version) for your distribution (here: *Linux Ubuntu*).

 Unpack the *SALOME* package in a convenient folder (replace the `.tar.gz` file name with the one you downloaded):